xiongrxchn/IntelBri.github.io/progress_report_1.md

 At first, we tried to use vibration sensor in the KOOKYE Smart Home Sensor Kit to measure the vibration of bridges.
 However, we didn't realize the vibration sensor only output binary signals until we conduct experiments on the sensor.
 The vibration sensor will output high level voltage when it detect vibration and output low level voltage when no vibration.
 So we will purchase a accelerator to measure the virbration signals of bridges in the future.

 ## Future Plan
-- Build the model of the bridge and install the sensor on the suitable locations of the bridge.
+- Build the simulated physicla models of the bridge and install the sensors on the suitable locations of the bridge.
-- Keep improving our code.
+- determine the appropriate sampling frequencies for both sensors and finish the control part of the codes.
+- Connect all sensors to OpenChirp and remove the anomaly signals.
-- Connect the lines correctly and completely and test them.
+- Analyze the collected signals and identify the alrmaing cases.